IIDC 2016 Report

 With the support of HKTDC, the IIDC competition and exhibition got a fruitful outcome and came to a successful conclusion.
 Like many other international invention exhibitions, the Hong Kong Exhibition was exhibition-competition based; however, its greatest distinction is that with HKTDC as intermediary, the events were generally based on the trade of intellectual property rights and partnership with buyers.
 In the 3-day exhibition, buyers were able to immediately enquire about commercially viable inventions and place direct orders, and this active on-site trade channel that allowed inventors to successfully receive orders was a key feature in the exhibition.

 IIDC was also supported by International Federation of Inventors Associations (IFIA), relying on the assistance of IFIA and its President( Alireza Rastegar) who drew talented inventors from all over the world and provided two IFIA Best Invention awards .
 One of the awards was presented to Invention “Certified Organic Neem Shampoo: Hair Therapy for Scalp and Hair Problem” from Thailand.
-This invention already USDA certified and sold in the US and Germany, attracted much attention at the exhibition and received orders from Hong Kong and Taiwan.
-The other award was presented to Invention “A Portable I-Orchid for Noninvasive, Biochemical Consumable-Free, and Fast Examination of Orchid Diseases”from Taiwan, this invention is a viral test for orchids.
-In Taiwan, orchids industry is a high economic value crop and a significant export product.
+This invention already USDA certified and sold in the US and Germany, attracted much attention at the exhibition and received orders from Hong Kong and Taiwan, Province of China.
+The other award was presented to Invention “A Portable I-Orchid for Noninvasive, Biochemical Consumable-Free, and Fast Examination of Orchid Diseases” from Taiwan, Province of China, this invention is a viral test for orchids.
+In Taiwan, Province of China, orchids industry is a high economic value crop and a significant export product.
 However viral infection in orchids is a major concern for floriculturists, yet traditional methods of viral testing involve damage to the flowers.
 The new viral test does not damage the flowers and does not require any consumable material.
 It is a precise and economical technique that is already in use for detecting virus in orchids.

 The inventions in IIDC exhibition included patents from all over the world.
 Half of these inventions came from technology industries, university incubation centers and academic research.
 Youth inventor continued to be a highlight of this event.
 Twenty inventions were from elementary, middle and senior high schools, at the age range of 5 to 18, displaying many brilliant ideas, creativity and English fluency of these young inventors when describing their inventions to international buyers are particularly noteworthy.
 At the exhibition, many of them even received orders from Hong Kong, Singapore, Malaysia marking them as young but brilliant successes.